-7.11.27 Land Management
+7.10.27 Land Management

-- Vehicles accessing the construction site must be made aware of driving in hazardous road conditions, sharp bends, narrow roads, bad weather, on or near children or domestic animals along the road. - Vehicle movements should be kept to a minimum during rain to avoid damage to access roads. - No fences or gates on the relevant construction property must be damaged.
+• Vehicles accessing the construction site must be made aware of driving in hazardous road conditions, sharp bends, narrow roads, bad weather, on or near children or domestic animals along the road.

+- Vehicle movements should be kept to a minimum during rain to avoid damage to access roads. - No fences or gates on the relevant construction property must be damaged.
 All access gates to the property (construction site) to be kept closed at all times to prevent domestic and or wild animals from getting out.
 Access by unauthorised personnel should be controlled.
 The access gates to the construction areas must always be closed. - Soil erosion must be prevented at all times along the access roads and around construction areas.

-7.11.28 Socio-Cultural Issues
+7.10.28 Socio-Cultural Issues

-- Property owners or property occupiers must be treated with respect and courtesy at all times. - The cultural lifestyles of the communities living in close proximity to the construction areas must be respected.
+- Neighbouring community, adjacent land owners and occupiers etc. must be treated with respect and courtesy at all times. - The cultural lifestyles of the communities living in close proximity to the construction areas must be respected. - Hours of work on the site shall be limited to normal working hours, as accepted by the local authority. - Should construction be required outside of these times, permission is to be obtained from the local municipality, in consultation with the ECO and the surrounding landowners.

-7.12 EMERGENCY PREPAREDNESS & RESPONCE
+7.11 EMERGENCY PREPAREDNESS & RESPONCE